nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case 01: Add a task

-Preconditions: Dash is launched, user is on tasks tab
+Preconditions: Dash is launched and user is on tasks tab

 <u>MSS:</u>

-1. User requests to add a task, specifying task info
+1. User requests to add a task, specifying task information
-2. Dash adds task to the list
+2. Dash adds task to the list and shows the updated task list

 Use case ends.